JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 >
 {style="note"}

-To include a plugin's component state in the _Settings Sync_ plugin synchronization, the settings category must be specified via the `category` attribute of the `@State` annotation.
+To include a plugin's component state in the _Settings Sync_ plugin synchronization, the following requirements must be met:
-The default `SettingsCategory.OTHER` value disables synchronization of a component's state.
+- The `RoamingType` is defined via the `roamingType` attribute of the `@Storage` annotation and is not equal to `DISABLED`.
+- The `SettingsCategory` is defined via the `category` attribute of the `@State` annotation and is not equal to `OTHER`.
+- There is no other `PersistentStateComponent` which is stored to the same XML file and has different `RoamingType`.

 If the component state is OS-dependent, the `roamingType` of the `@Storage` annotation must be set to `RoamingType.PER_OS`.